Why Seahawks linebacker, Germany native Aaron Donkor can’t play in Munich vs. Buccaneers

 The NFL said no.

 If you’re to find fault in this situation, it seems like the Seahawks are the ones who should’ve known about this rule well in advance.
 Unfortunately the rules are the rules and while perhaps this will be reviewed in the offseason, that doesn’t help Donkor in the short-term.
-No doubt the German contingent would’ve loved to see Donkor even on special teams.
+No doubt the German contingent would’ve loved to see Donkor even on special teams, and Donkor would’ve cherished this momentous occasion in his home country.

 Donkor’s involvement on Sunday will be to lead the team onto the field in front of what figures to be a very pro-Seahawks crowd at the Allianz Arena.